diegob08/bernalgomez_d_videoApp/README.md

 Import the database file db_videos.sql

+Download videos and import them in the public/videos folder

 Make sure using port number for mac or windows, it depends on waht machine are you using to run the app

 Install node modules using the command line: npm install (make sure you have installed Node.js globally on your machine)